cmusv/pysheetgrader-core/README.md

 If there is no minimum threshold for any sheet, in that case, 0 is used as the default threshold.

-## Failure Message for Failed Test Cases
+## Failure message for failed test cases
 This feature allows us to provide a specialized, optional failure message per test case in the test_cases rubric.
 They can be used to give a useful clue without giving the answer, in the same manner as unit test failure messages.

 Example: